 We invite all parishioners to join us!

 The St. Elizabeth Seton Scripture Study Group meets each Spring and Fall for approximately eight weeks.
-The meetings are held on Thursdays at either 9:45-11 am or 7:30-9 pm in our Cornerstone Building, located at the corner of 94th Avenue and 167th Street.
+The meetings are held on Thursdays at either 9:45-11 am or 7:30-9 pm in our Fr.
+Bill Gubbins Center for Faith Formation, located at the corner of 94th Avenue and 167th Street.

 Our Scripture Group uses the Little Rock Scripture Study Series.
 Each participant has two books: The first contains the text of the book of the Bible that is being studied together with a commentary on that text.
 The other book is a study guide with a series of questions to be answered at home.